shanzewang/AAE6102-Assignment1/README.md

 ### Figure2
 ![image](https://github.com/shanzewang/AAE6102-Assignment1/blob/main/Task1-fig/skyplot.png)

-Figure 1 is the result of acquisition results of urban dataset and opensky dataset.
-Figure2 is the result of sky plot.
-In the urban dataset, satellite 1,3,11,18 can be acquired.
-In the open sky dataset, satellite 16,22,26,27,31 can be acquired.
+Figure 1 is the result of acquisition results of opensky and urban dataset.
+Figure2 is the result of sky plot of opensky and urban dataset.
+More specifically, in the open sky dataset, satellite 16,22,26,27,31 can be acquired; while in the urban dataset, satellite 1,3,11,18 can be acquired.